OData/WebApi/_posts/2015-09-17-04-22-Use-HttpRequestMessage-Extension-Method.md

 <strong>Path</strong>
 The ODataPath of the request.

 <strong>PathHandler</strong>
-By default, it would return DefaultODataPathHandler.
+Return DefaultODataPathHandler by default.

 <strong>RouteName</strong>
 The Route name for generating OData links.